 Chandra Gupta II died in 415 and was succeeded by his son, Kumara Gupta, who maintained India's peace and prosperity.
 During his forty-year reign the Gupta Empire remained undiminished.
-Then – as was the Roman Empire around this time – India suffered more invasions.
-Kumara Gupta's son, the crown prince, Skanda Gupta, was able to drive the invaders, the Hephthalites, back, into the Sassanian Empire, where they were to defeat the Sassanid army and kill the Sassanid king, Firuz.
+Then, as did the Roman Empire around this time, India suffered more invasions.
+Kumara Gupta's son, the crown prince, Skanda Gupta, was able to drive the invaders, the Hephthalites, back into the Sassanian Empire, where they were to defeat the Sassanid army and kill the Sassanid king, Firuz.

 Ancient India and Ancient China: Trade and Religious Exhanges, AD1-600, by Xinru Liu, 1988, Oxford University Press.

 A History of Ancient India, by L.P.
 Sharma, 1992

 A History of India, 4th Edition, by Hermann Kulke and Dietmar Rothermund, 1998